AntonioFasano/winfire.js/README.md

 Sample winfire commands
 -----------------------

-To add and enable the  rule `myrule`, which allow `c:\myapp` to open the listening TCP 2300 port on the Local Area Connection:
+To add and enable the  rule `myrule`, which allows `c:\myapp` to open the listening TCP 2300 port on the Local Area Connection:

     PS> .\winfire /rule-add:myrule /app:c:\myapp /prot-tcp /local-port:2300 /enab /interf:"Local Area Connection" /desc:"Rule added by winfire"